 During Thanksgiving and Christmas, the parish begins a project called, “Angel Tree."
 Members pick an angel on a Christmas tree in the gathering space with a name of a family written on it.
 These are children whose parents are incarcerated during Christmas time and are in need of gifts, usually clothing or something practical and a game to bring them joy.

-The parish celebrates, "Mardis Gras," the French word for “Fat Tuesday."
-The parish celebrates with a clown, piñatas, face paintings, and other activities in the parish hall.
-The next day, Ash Wednesday, begins a solemn period of prayer, penance and fasting.
-Therefore Fat Tuesday is the last day for Catholics to eat, drink and be merry.
-During Lent, the forty days commemorating Christ’s time of fasting in the desert, there is a mass on Tuesday nights followed by a simple soup supper.
-During this time parish renewals are held.
-Usually held in the months of January for women and February for men, both members and non-members gather for a weekend prayer experience full of faith-filled surprises designed to draw people closer to Christ and fill them with a sense of peace that surpasses human understanding.
+The parish celebrates, "Mardis Gras," or “Fat Tuesday,” the last day for Catholics to eat, drink and be merry before Lent begins on Ash Wednesday.
+During Lent, there is a mass on Tuesday nights followed by a simple soup supper.
+During this time parish retreats are held.
+Members gather for a weekend prayer experience full of faith-filled surprises designed to draw people closer to Christ.
 These experiences are also designed to animate people to share their renewed sense of faith to others through future fellowship and participation in parish activities.

 Money Handling Controls